saltyorg/docs/docs/community/support.md

 ## Best Practices

--   **Check Announcements:** Always review [:fontawesome-brands-discord: #announcements](https://discord.com/channels/853755447970758686/905480112949051402) for recent developments.
+-   **Check Announcements:** Always review [#announcements](https://discord.com/channels/853755447970758686/905480112949051402) for recent developments.
 Broad issues requiring user intervention are usually covered there.
 -   **Threads:** Always create a dedicated thread for your support request to keep discussions organized.
 -   **Beware the [XY problem](https://xyproblem.info)**: Present the core problem and mention everything you tried to overcome it, but leave out the self-diagnosis.
 -   **No Screenshots of Text:** Please do not use screenshots for terminal output—copy and paste the text instead, inside a [code fence](#code-fences) if appropriate.